cloudnativetrainings/trainings/container_fundamentals/06_build-images-interactive/README.md

 # Images Interactive

-In this training you will create a new image via interactive commands.
+In this task you will create a new image via interactive commands.
 Note that this approach is not recommended for production usecases.
 Use Dockerfiles instead.

-## Make a change in a containere
+## Make a change in a container

 Start an Debian container:
 ```bash